Playing and Living • Beyond the Notes

 Emotions are an essential aspect of our basic humanity.
-But when they are out of balance they can become dangerous, with the potential to leave us feeling shipwrecked and adrift.
+But when they are out of balance they can become problematic, with the potential to leave us feeling shipwrecked and adrift.

 The Problem for Pianists

-Of course this is true for everyone – but for piano players (and for musicians and performers in general) there can be some additional challenges, and the swing from over-excitement to terrible disappointment and back can become our daily emotional currency:
+Of course this is true for everyone, but for piano players (and performers in general) there can be some additional challenges, and the back-and-forth swing from over-excitement to terrible disappointment can become our daily emotional landscape:

-- We are exposed – even for hours on end – to powerful and profound emotions, communicated wordlessly by some of the most creative people in history
+- We are exposed to powerful and profound emotions, communicated wordlessly by some of the most creative people in history

-- To play well we must engage with our own emotions, those of the composer, and in performance with those of our audiences
+- We must engage with our own emotions, those of the composer, and in performance with those of our audiences

-- We work often in solitude, with few alternative emotional outlets other than our musical expression
+- We work often in solitude, with few alternative emotional outlets beyond musical expression

-- The touring of the concert pianist, and the long (often antisocial) hours of the piano teacher can put additional strain on our physical and social wellbeing
+- The touring of the concert pianist, and the long, often antisocial hours of teaching can strain our physical and social wellbeing

-- The piano world is a hyper-competitive one (often in my view, destructively so) leaving many players with low self-esteem, feelings of inadequacy and a crippling sense of failure
+- The piano world can be a hyper-competitive one that leaves many with low self-esteem, feelings of inadequacy and a crippling sense of failure

-We contend with all these issues as an added factor on our journey through life, which of course includes the same emotional challenges in our personal lives, family, security, and health that everyone else has to cope with.
+We contend with all these issues as an added factor on our journey through life, alongside the same emotional challenges that everyone else has to cope with in their personal lives, family, security, and health .

-In their book Emotional Wisdom Daoist Master Mantak Chia and co-author Dena Saxer explain:
+In their book Emotional Wisdom , Daoist teachers Mantak Chia and Dena Saxer explain:

 “Why do we have emotions in the first place?
 Many of us experience them as a disturbance, something out of our control, but they’re not simply a thorn in our side.
 They are natural energy responses to what we experience through our senses.
 They’re vital messages from our higher self to our personality or body.”

-It is in our thoughts that we process, interpret and respond to our emotions – and the stronger the emotion, the more powerful the impulse to act out our feelings.
+It is in our thoughts that we process, interpret and respond to our emotions.
+The stronger the emotion, the more powerful the impulse to act out our feelings.